The importance of magnification effects in galaxy-galaxy lensing

 where $\gt^\mathrm{nomagn}$ denotes the tangential shear signal without magnification, and the LSS shear signal is

 which is shown explicitly in \cite{2009PhDThesisHartlap} and \cite{Simon2018}.
-We set $D(\zs) = \Ds$ and $D(\zd) = \Dd$ and by ${\rm J}_n(x)$ we denote the $n$th-order Bessel function of the first kind.
-In this work, we use the recently revised \texttt{Halofit} model \citep{2012ApJ...761..152T,Smith03} for the spatial matter power-spectrum $P_{\rm m}(k;z)$ at wavenumber $k$ and redshift $z$.
-The argument in the matter power spectrum arises through the application of the wide-angle corrected Limber projection, which has recently been put forward by \cite{2017MNRAS.472.2126K}; the denominator is the comoving angular-diameter distance $f_k(z)=(1+z)D(z)$ at redshift $z$.
-The corresponding expression of Eq.\,\eqref{eq:lensmagn} for a volume-limited lens sample can be obtained by setting \mbox{$\ad=0$}.
+We set $D(\zs) = \Ds$ and $D(\zd) = \Dd,$ and by $\mathrm{J}_n(x)$ we denote the $n$th-order Bessel function of the first kind.
+In this work, we use the revised \texttt{Halofit} model \citep{2012ApJ...761..152T} for the spatial matter power-spectrum $P_\mathrm{m}(k;z)$ at wavenumber $k$ and redshift $z$.
+The argument in the matter power spectrum arises through the application of the wide-angle corrected Limber projection, which was recently put forward by \cite{2017MNRAS.472.2126K}; the denominator is the comoving angular-diameter distance $f_k(z)=(1+z)D(z)$ at redshift $z$.
+The corresponding expression of Eq.\,\eqref{eq:lensmagn} in the absence of a flux limit, meaning for a volume-limited lens sample, can be obtained by setting \mbox{$\ad=0$}.

 For $\ad < 1$, the magnification by the LSS suppresses the GGL signal.
 For $\ad = 1$, the magnification effect vanishes.
 For $\ad > 1$, the LSS contribution enhances the GGL signal.